Fase Model 520-C Desk Lamp

 Lamps in the movies

-A similar lamp, something in between a Hillebrand lamp and a Fase lamp was used as a prop in the 1963 James Bond film From Russia With Love.
+A similar lamp, produced by the American company Dazor, model 2003, was used as a prop in the 1963 James Bond film From Russia With Love.
 A year before the Fase company was founded.
-The James Bond movie was partially filmed in Spain… If it is not a Fase lamp, then maybe we know where they got their inspiration.
+The James Bond movie was partially filmed in Spain… maybe we know where Fase got their inspiration.
 Dazor produced several lamps in this style in the 1950s, all with a 2000-number, such as this one.

 Fase Model 520-C desk lamp used as a prop in Atomic Blonde (2017), an American action thriller spy film directed by David Leitch.